 Some alcoholics abruptly withdraw from alcohol and anticonvulsants, which increases the risk of epileptic status.
 The liver cannot process this amount of alcohol quickly enough and the alcohol will be absorbed into the bloodstream.
 Offer cross-tolerance to alcohol by acting at the GABA receptor site and reducing signs and symptoms of alcohol withdrawal.
 Generalized tonic-clonic seizures are the most common; focal seizures suggest a different etiology of alcohol withdrawal, although alcohol may lower the seizure threshold in a patient who would otherwise be predisposed to focal seizures.
 Abrupt cessation of alcohol consumption after drinking a lot for a long time can trigger withdrawal seizures.
 Up to a third of patients with significant abstinence may experience an episode during detoxification from alcoholism.

-Unfortunately, even when alcohol consumption is motivated solely by social factors, it can become excessive and turn into alcohol abuse.
-While only a small percentage of patients who withdraw from alcohol develop epileptic status, alcohol abstinence can be a complicating factor in approximately one-fifth of all patients with epileptic status.
-Most alcohol abstinence crises occur between 12 and 48 hours after a sharp decrease in blood concentrations.
+Unfortunately, even when drinking is motivated solely by social factors, it can become excessive and turn into addiction.
+While only a small percentage of patients who withdraw from alcohol develop epileptic status, abstinence can be a complicating factor in approximately one-fifth of all patients with epileptic status.
+Most crises occur between 12 and 48 hours after a sharp decrease in blood concentrations.
 In conclusion, understanding why alcohol withdrawal causes seizures is essential for anyone considering quitting drinking or helping someone else quit drinking safely.
 Knowing how this condition works can help prevent serious health complications associated with sudden cessation from heavy drinking.